 - 1. Turn off power to the terminal/computer. - 2.
-Connect the appropriate interface cable to the scanner.
+Remove the back cover and feed the interface cable through to the device.

 Note: For the scanner to work properly, you must have the correct cable for your type of terminal/computer.